mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and used terrorism and hired Vargr corsairs to harry scouts wherever they could.
 The Imperium responded by sending Imperial Naval Intelligence (INI) agents to counter the threat.
-This ‘Hidden War’ was initially classified by the Imperium but received a great deal of media attention in the Julian Protectorate, news of which inevitably found its way back to the Imperium.
+This 'Hidden War' was initially classified by the Imperium but received a great deal of media attention in the Julian Protectorate, news of which inevitably found its way back to the Imperium.
 Emperor